Laveeza-Tahir/HR-Analytics-Power-BI-Dashboard/README.md

    This section categorizes the number of employees who have left the company by their tenure at the company.
 * Attrition by Salary Slab:<br>
   This section categorizes the number of employees who have left the company by their salary range.

-<br>This HR Analytics Dashboard is designed to provide comprehensive insights into various aspects of the workforce, enabling data-driven decisions to improve employee retention, streamline the hiring process, enhance employee experience, and ultimately build a more productive and trusting work environment.
+<br><br>This HR Analytics Dashboard is designed to provide comprehensive insights into various aspects of the workforce, enabling data-driven decisions to improve employee retention, streamline the hiring process, enhance employee experience, and ultimately build a more productive and trusting work environment.